SirDagen/php-beautiful-numbers/README.md

 echo "I see " . $bn->tnum( $val, ['trees','a tree'] ) . " on the hill."; // singular distinction
 ```

-*Ann.: The language element is an array so that it is easier to use the class in multi-language surroundings, e.g. tnum($val, $LANG['de']['termin-AKK']) for the German accusative form ["Termine", "einen Termin"] and tnum($val, $LANG['de']['termin-NOM']) for the nominative ["Termine", "ein Termin"].*
+*Note: The language element is an array so that it is easier to use the class in multi-language contexts — for example, tnum($val, $LANG['de']['termin-AKK']) for the German accusative form ["Termine", "einen Termin"], and tnum($val, $LANG['de']['termin-NOM']) for the nominative ["Termine", "ein Termin"].*

 ## 2.2. tsyn() – text syntax ##

-If you want the perfect use of numbers in running text, you might additionally need tsyn() to distinguish between singular and plural for the correlated verb (e.g. "stand" vs. "stands").
+For perfect grammar when using numbers in continuous text, you might also need tsyn() to distinguish between singular and plural in the related verb (e.g. "stand" vs. "stands").

 ```html
 Ein Baum steht auf dem Marktplatz.   (automatische Großschreibung am Satzanfang)